Do you know any branded marketing games?

-Finally, branded marketing games use the power of gamification.
+Finally, branded marketing games use the power gamification in marketing.
 When using a game for marketing purposes, it’s usually the norm to include a prize.
 And, playing a game with the opportunity to win a prize stimulates our playful and competitive nature.
 Therefore, customers are motivated to continue playing, not only because it’s fun, but also to improve their skills and increase their chance to win.

 3 Tips to Design Successful Branded Marketing Games

 There are 3 very important things you should keep in mind when designing a Branded Marketing Game: